tkskoapps/DevigetTksko/README.md

 # Android

 ## Assignment
-Your assignment is to create a simple Reddit client that shows the top 50 entries from [Reddit](www.reddit.com/top)
+Your assignment is to create a simple Reddit client that shows the top 50 entries from Reddit - www.reddit.com/top

-## Forking Procedures
+## Show your work

-1. Fork the repo to your own github account
+1. Create a Public repository
-2. When you have code ready to be review submit a pull request
+2. Commit each step of your process so we can follow your thought process.

 ## Guidelines:
     - Assume latest Android platform